noah-schechter/docs/pages/docs/incidents.md

 ## How to delete an incident
 To protect data integrity, Atlos makes actually removing content from the platform impossible.
 Instead, deleting an incident moves the incident from the main catalog to a separate pane of the project called Deleted.
 Deleted incidents do not appear in search results or exports but will remain visible by project owners and managers in the Deleted pane of each project.

-Project owners and managers can delete incidents by clicking the three vertical dots on the top-right corner of the incident page and then clicking `Delete`.
+To delete an incident, Project owners and managers can:
+1. Click the three vertical dots on the top-right corner of the incident page.
+2. Click `Delete`.

+{% callout type="warning" %}
 If you think an incident in your project contains data that is so sensitive that it must be removed from Atlos’ database, and that other moderation tools, like marking an incident or comment as Hidden or a piece of media as Removed, are not sufficient, please contact us at [contact@atlos.org](mailto:contact@atlos.org).
+{% /callout %}